What is dropshipping?

 Benefits of dropshipping

-Probably the biggest advantage to dropshipping is that it’s possible to launch an ecommerce store without having to invest thousands of dollars in inventory up front.
-Traditionally, retailers have had to tie up huge amounts of capital purchasing inventory.
+Probably the biggest advantage to dropshipping is that it’s possible to launch an ecommerce store without having to invest thousands of dollars in inventory.
+Traditionally, a brick-and-mortar or ecommerce retailer has to tie up huge amounts of capital purchasing inventory.

 Running an ecommerce business is much easier when you don’t have to deal with physical products.
 With dropshipping, you don’t have to worry about: